pallets/click/docs/advanced.rst

 all parameters.
 Whatever is in that dictionary is being passed to the callbacks.

-This can be used to make up addition parameters.
+This can be used to make up additional parameters.
 Generally this pattern is not recommended but in some cases it can be useful.
 At the very least it's good to know that the system works this way.